satispay/frontend-assignment/README.md

 ## Introduction

-For this assignment what you will build is a simple page (and a server app) for querying and filtering a dataset of Pokémons hardcoded in the project.
+The project is a single page (and a server app) for querying and filtering a dataset of Pokémons hardcoded in the project.

 The target of audience are other Satispay colleagues that can interact with internal dashboard/consoles.
 The browser compatibility is assumed for the latest version of Google Chrome.